pravega/pravega-operator/charts/pravega/README.md

 This command deploys pravega on the Kubernetes cluster in its default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

->Note: If the underlying pravega operator version is 0.4.5, bookkeeperUri should not be set, and the pravega-bk charts should be used instead of the pravega charts
+>Note: If the underlying pravega operator version is 0.4.5, bookkeeperUri should not be set, and the pravega-bk chart should be used instead of the pravega chart

 ## Uninstalling the Chart